jamesbhardwaj0112/Bhardwaj_James_DA301/README.md

 ## 5. Conclusion

-An in-depth investigation into the customer reviews utilizing a structured methodology has afforded a preliminary understanding of the prevailing sentiments.
+An in-depth investigation into the customer reviews utilising a structured methodology has afforded a preliminary understanding of the prevailing sentiments.
 While the findings denote a potential inclination towards positive feedback, signified by word usage, a more profound, multifaceted analysis is warranted to truly encapsulate and understand the varied customer perspectives and sentiments.

+# Assignment Activity 4
+***Analysing the visualisations provides profound insights into global video game sales across various platforms"**

+**Scatterplot (NA vs. EU Sales)**

+Predominant clustering between 0-5 on both axes indicates common sales ranges for the majority of games in both regions.
+A visible pattern: as NA sales increase, EU sales tend to follow, though with some deviation and outliers, especially between 18.5-24 on the NA axis.

+**Histogram (Global Sales)**

+A left-skewed distribution, with substantial peaks in bins 1 and 2, signifies most global sales figures lie in a lower range, gradually decreasing to minimal frequencies in higher sales ranges, particularly bins 4, 5, and 6.

+**Boxplot (Sales by Platform)**

+"SNES" exhibits the highest median sales, while "NES", "Wii", and "GB" present notable variability in global sales.
+Several platforms, especially "Wii", showcase significant outliers, underscoring inconsistent global sales distributions across platforms, albeit median positions remain relatively consistent.

+**Bar Plot (Total Sales per Platform)**

+"Wii", "XBOX360", "PS3", and "DS" emerge as top-performing platforms, each boasting total sales above 200.
+Conversely, "2600", "GEN", and "PSV" rank as the lowest performers, each achieving less than approximately 10 in total sales.
+Despite noticeable leaders, the descent from highest to lowest sales is relatively gradual, implying a broad dispersion in platform sales performance.

+These insights convey pivotal information regarding sales trends, disparities across different sales regions, and variability among platforms, ultimately providing a thorough overview of the international gaming market's complex landscape.